yuvalofek/tif_matcher/README.md

 # tif_matcher
-matches .tif images across two directories
+Matches .tif images across two directories by image (when your naming is off)

 ## Requirements: